-Lynn is the store manager of Barnes & Noble in Wilmington, Delaware.
-Most recently, she spent five years as co-owner of Open Book Bookstore, a small indie bookstore north of Philadelphia.
+Lynn is the store manager of Barnes & Noble in Philadelphia, PA.
+Prior to joining Barnes & Noble, she spent five years as co-owner of Open Book Bookstore, a small indie bookstore north of Philadelphia.
 Prior to becoming a bookseller, Lynn worked in the book publishing industry in an editorial capacity at several publishing houses, including Ballantine Books, Peter Pauper Press, and Running Press, and ran her own literary agency in New York for eight years.
 She is the author of Elements of the Table: A Simple Guide for Hosts and Guests (Clarkson Potter).
 Lynn graduated from the University of Pennsylvania with an Honors degree in English, and holds a Masters in English and Comparative Literature from Columbia University.
 She has been a professor at Drexel University, Temple University, and Rosemont College.
 For more information about Lynn’s background, see here.

 Read on below for detailed info about available programs.
 With questions or invitations, for your group or institution, contact firstname.lastname@example.org.

 Book Club Facilitator